Reed Relays and

 | references

 Mercury occurs in deposits throughout the world mostly as cinnabar (mercuric sulfide).
 The red pigment vermilion is obtained by grinding natural cinnabar or synthetic mercuric sulfide.
+Exposure to mercury and mercury-containing organic compounds is toxic to the nervous system, immune system and kidneys of humans and other animals; mercury poisoning can result from exposure to water-soluble forms of mercury (such as mercuric chloride or methylmercury) either directly or through mechanisms of biomagnification.

-Mercury, and mercury compounds, remain in use in scientific research applications and in amalgam for dental restoration in some locales, and in some food manufacturing operations.
-In food manufacturing, mercuric chloride is used in the starch extraction process during rice, corn, and wheat refining to inhibit starch degrading enzymes.
+Mercury is used in thermometers, barometers, manometers, sphygmomanometers, float valves, mercury switches, mercury relays, fluorescent lamps and other devices, although concerns about the element's toxicity have led to the phasing out of such mercury-containing instruments.
+It remains in use in scientific research applications and in amalgam for dental restoration in some locales.
 It is also used in fluorescent lighting.
 Electricity passed through mercury vapor in a fluorescent lamp produces short-wave ultraviolet light, which then causes the phosphor in the tube to fluoresce, making visible light.

 « Back to Glossary Index